aPToul/MyLearningJourney/README.md

 It includes:

-1. Classification: a classifier I built to predict the topic of academic papers during my PaperScraper project;
+1. Classification: a classifier I built to predict the topic of academic papers during my PaperScraper project.

 2. Clustering: A project which tracks my favourite topics over time through visualizing my browsing history.